Hey sass queen,

 I was pleasantly surprised by this one!
 In a milieu where hunky guys do superhero flicks and Oscars are given to pretty women who break out of their typecast, Zac Efron is content to simply be hot.
 And hot he is, my god.
 A new Marlon Brando, Efron became a sex symbol for tweens with his star turn in High School Musical on Disney Channel, but now he’s all grown up.
 I like the new adult Efron.

 In Neighbors, the new comedy from Nicholas Stoller (The Five-Year Engagement, Get Him To the Greek), we see a glimpse of something more from Efron — an actor still riding his sex appeal while flexing some acting muscle (and lots of physical muscle, too).
 His role in this comedy is mostly to be cute — unapologetic male eye candy for our times — but his performance hints at more challenging and layered roles in the years ahead.
 I’m excited to see them.

-Thanks for reading.
-Please support my work!
-Every dollar you give helps this blog continue.
+Please support my work.
+Every dollar helps me run this blog.